Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/cluster-deployment.md

 | ---- | --------------------------- | ------------------------ |
 | root | Cluster Head or Master node | Depends on HPC Scheduler |

 1. Create a new "xspot" queue in the cluster's scheduler configuration.
-This new queue or partition is meant to be comprised soley of X-Spot controllers.
+This new queue or partition is meant to be comprised soley of Compute Optimizer controllers.
-2. There are a few ways of bringing up X-Spot controllers automatically:
+2. There are a few ways of bringing up Compute Optimizer controllers automatically:
-   * You may prefer to create an AMI from a fully validated X-Spot controller, and use that for new controller VMs.
+   * You may prefer to create an AMI from a fully validated Compute Optimizer controller, and use that for new controller VMs.
      * Create a new AMI from the VM.
        * To create a new AMI, go to the AWS Console.
-       * Navigate to EC2 Services and select the Instance ID of an X-Spot controller.
+       * Navigate to EC2 Services and select the Instance ID of an Compute Optimizer controller.
        * In the upper right corner, select 'Actions' > 'images and templates' from the drop down.
        * Click on 'Create image'
        * A meaningful name will be required.
-       * Upon completion, make note of the AMI ID, which can expedite deployments of future X-Spot controllers for the site.
+       * Upon completion, make note of the AMI ID, which can expedite deployments of future Compute Optimizer controllers for the site.
-   *   You can run these commands by hand on an X-Spot controller that will persist beyond reboots.
+   *   You can run these commands by hand on an Compute Optimizer controller that will persist beyond reboots.

        > **Note:**
        >